Directing reader attention is an art. As the writer, it’s up to you where that precious resource goes. Are you doing a good job?

 You need to pick the elements that are important to the story, and leave everything else by the wayside.
 Act like an art curator when you sit down to write a novel.
 You need to pick the characters and events that are crucial to the telling of your tale.
 Then you need to layer in every other element that needs to be noticed.

 How do you do this in a way that readers can interpret clearly?
-Think of the metaphor of a spotlight operator.
+The metaphor of a spotlight operator is a good way to think about directing reader attention.
 They sit in the back of a darkened theater.
 Their objective is to direct the audience’s attention.
 If there’s a love scene going on downstage, they aren’t going to focus their spot on a big player dancing upstage.
 That doesn’t make any sense.

 As you craft your manuscript, you don’t have a spotlight at your disposal.
 But you do have other tools.
 These are the amount of description, and the type of description.